 - 7.114 Local perceptions of factors that influence community cohesion are described below. - Social isolation: nearly a third (31.9%) of the Thurrock population currently experiences social isolation.
 This figure varies substantially when considered at ward level.
 Latest figures show that 22% of people in East Tilbury, 19.5% in Orsett and 38% of those in Ockendon currently experience social isolation.
-As such, the - Social isolation is based on the number of pensioners living alone - Thurrock Borough Council (2019): EIA Scoping Report request Public Health.

-population of Thurrock, and especially in Ockendon, is particularly vulnerable to changes that could adversely affect perceptions of social isolation.
+As such, the population of Thurrock, and especially in Ockendon, is particularly vulnerable to changes that could adversely affect perceptions of social isolation.